 When adding many meal plan days to a shopping list at once, recipe ingredient calculations are now calculated in a more accurate manner.

-Enterprise Editions now have Food Categories specific to each user rather than being global.
+Network Editions now have Food Categories that are specific to each user (rather than being global).

 v.9.0.6, February 1, 2011

-We added a new type of report - a Food Log Spreadsheet Report with Goasl and Exercise, Single Day.
+We added a new type of report - a Food Log Spreadsheet Report with Goals and Exercise, Single Day.